In this series, I dig a little deeper into the meaning of psychological terms. This week’s term: Love

 From a psychological perspective, love is a social and cultural phenomenon as well as an individual emotional and cognitive experience.
-Love may be interpersonal, impersonal (i.e. focused on an object or a principle), or directed toward the self.
+It may be interpersonal, impersonal (i.e. focused on an object or a principle), or directed toward the self.
 Interpersonal love may be mutual or unrequited.
-Extremes related to love include narcissism and erotomanic delusions (believing that another person, often famous, is in love with them).
+Extreme examples include narcissism and erotomanic delusions (believing that another person, often famous, is in love with them).

 Psychologist Robert Sternberg’s triangular theory of love includes intimacy, commitment, and passion.
 Different types of love, e.g. romantic or companionate, involve different combinations of these three elements.
 Consummate love has all three of these elements present.

 In psychologist Erich Fromm’s book The Art Of Loving, he argued that any sort of feeling of love is less important than the actions that demonstrate commitment.
 While sensations of love may initially be involuntary, as time goes on it becomes a conscious choice of commitment.
 So we may fall in love, but ultimately we make a choice to stay there.

 From an evolutionary psychology perspective, love is seen as a means to promote ongoing parental support of children and therefore increased survival of offspring.
 From a biological viewpoint, it’s a primal mammalian drive along the lines of hunger or thirst.
 Parental attachment is promoted by hormones including oxytocin, while pheromones are involved in sexual attraction.
 During the falling in love stage there is a rush of neurotransmitters including dopamine.